ElinaFF/PICO/splits.md

 **Math example with equations and figure**

 P(X<1) (values) as a function of the number of splits n (1:nbr_limit) with m=250 samples and a test proportion of 0.2 (k=50)

+> [!NOTE]
+> See the supplementary material linked to the article (link to be added) for the mathematical details.

 ![P(X<1) as a function of the number of splits n](imgs/2022-06-07-14-02-37.png)

 ### Limitation